 Pour the chutney mixture over the brisket, wrap with the foil, and seal tightly.
-Place the brisket on the Plate Setter and close the lid of the EGG.
+Place the brisket on the cooking grid and close the lid of the EGG.
 Continue to cook for 4 hours, or until the brisket is very tender.
 Transfer the brisket to a rimmed sheet pan and let rest for 10 minutes, still in the foil.

 Place all the ingredients in a small bowl.
 Using a wooden spoon, stir to blend well.
 Store in an airtight container.
 Makes ¾ cup.

 You can really get creative with this mop recipe.
 Lager (light beer) is used here, but for a more pronounced flavor try using a more robust beer.
 You can also change the flavor by substituting a more exotic, flavored vinegar for the white vinegar.
 This mop does great things for Chutney-Glazed Beef Brisket.

 Using a whisk, combine all the ingredients in a small bowl.
 If not using immediately, store in an airtight container in the refrigerator for up to 1 week.
 Makes 2 cups

 Note: To keep a portion of the mop for more than one use when you intend to brush it on raw meat, be sure to transfer what you need to another container so you don’t risk contaminating your entire supply.